-Disclaimer: We haven’t experienced the tweens age as a parent – we are just entering into this phase.
-However, Mumma Traveller has operated a Peruvian Trekking agency for over 10 years and worked with many parents on a range of treks… and bases this advice on feedback from those parents!
+- Mumma traveler has operated a Peruvian Trekking agency for over 10 years and worked with many parents on a range of treks and bases this advice on feedback from those parents!

 Where should you stay in Machu Picchu?
 We have a fantastic list of Machu Picchu hotels, which we have stayed in ourselves.
-Take a look at the Best Family Hotels in Machu Picchu
+Take a look at the Best Family Hotels In Machu Picchu

-One of the major things about Machu Picchu is that you need to book really early, check out Book your Machu Picchu Family Holiday early – 6 reasons why!
+One of the major things about Machu Picchu is that you need to book really early.
+Check out Book Your Machu Picchu Family Holiday Early – 6 Reasons Why!